muratk5n/thirdwave/en/README.md

 fingers are, but also because we can intuitively determine how much force to apply.
-It’s incredibly challenging, for instance, to teach a robot how to hold an egg with two fingers firmly without crushing the shell.A team of South Korean scientists may have just solved this problem—and perhaps opened the door to robots finally taking over our jobs"
+It’s incredibly challenging, for instance, to teach a robot how to hold an egg with two fingers firmly without crushing the shell.
+A team of South Korean scientists may have just solved this problem—and perhaps opened the door to robots finally taking over our jobs"